IABTechLab/uid2docs/docs/getting-started/gs-credentials.md

 ## Subscription ID and Public Key

-If you are a publisher and are implementing UID2 on the client side, you'll receive the following credentials:
+If you're using a client-side implementation, you'll receive the following credentials:
 - **Subscription ID**: This value identifies your site to the UID2 service.
 - **Public key**: This value is used for encryption.